nandini123673/myfirstrepository/gitcommands/README.md

 add content to restore.txt using vi.restore.txt.
-git add command and git commit commands used to add and commit git add restore.txt and git commit -m "" pushed the repository to git hub using git push.
+git add command and git commit commands used to add and commit git add restore.txt and git commit -m "" pushed the repository to git hub using git push. using git restore --staged  command to unstage or to undo the content in a file

 ## git log : it is used to display the commit history of a git repository.
 It shows all the commits made in the repository.